immersive-web/webvr-polyfill/README.md

   // To disable keyboard and mouse controls, if you want to use your own
   // implementation.
-  MOUSE_KEYBOARD_CONTROLS_DISABLED: true, // Default: false
+  MOUSE_KEYBOARD_CONTROLS_DISABLED: true, // Default: false.

   // Prevent the polyfill from initializing immediately.
 Requiures the app
   // to call InitializeWebVRPolyfill() before it can be used.
-  DEFER_INITIALIZATION: true, // default: false
+  DEFER_INITIALIZATION: true, // Default: false.

   // Enable the deprecated version of the API (navigator.getVRDevices)
-  ENABLE_DEPRECATED_API: true, // default: false
+  ENABLE_DEPRECATED_API: true, // Default: false.

   // Scales the recommended buffer size reported by WebVR, which can improve
   // performance.
-  BUFFER_SCALE: 0.5, // default: 1.0
+  BUFFER_SCALE: 0.5, // Default: 1.0.

   // Allow VRDisplay.submitFrame to change gl bindings, which is more
   // efficient if the application code will re-bind it's resources on the